thomashammes/thomashammes/README.md

 </section>
   <img align="right" alt="GIF" src="./matrix-operator.gif" width="315"/>

  #### Hello!
-I'm a software developer trying to be a little better every day than I was the day before.
+I'm a software developer striving daily to be better than I was the day before.

 </section>